pascallaliberte/sharpen.page/docs/content-refresh-recommendations.md

 - **Categories / tags:** jtbd / purchase-interview research jtbd-basics
 - **Priority:** high
 - **Refresh class:** `evergreen-polish`
-- Soften or remove series opener (“Last week…”) so the page stands alone.
+- Soften or remove series opener (“Last week…”) so the page stands alone. *(done — “In this [other article]”)*
-- Priority refresh: add a fresh vignette if you have one; ensure ending links to /customer-research/ and /ten/.
+- Priority refresh: add a fresh vignette if you have one; ensure ending links to /customer-research/ and /ten/. *(CTA done; vignette skipped)*

 ### Try "When"